trillek-team/trillek-computer/CDA.md

 - Device Class    : 0x0E (Graphics Device)
 - Device Build    : 0xXXXX
 - Device ID       : 0x0001 (CDA standard)
-- Device Version  : 0x0000
+- Device Version  : 0x0001

-Jumper 1 accepts values from 0 to 3

 RESOURCES
 ---------

-A basic CDA card exposes 9600 Bytes of Video RAM.
-The address were is mapped depend of the Jumper 1 value.
-Also, a interrupt on V-Sync can be used, and the message value depend of the Jumper 1 value.
+A basic CDA card exposes 9600 Bytes of Video RAM, plus have a configuration *Jumper*, and can generate a interrupt for Vsync events.

-### Jumper 1 = 0

-- Interrupt Message = 0x0000005A
-- Address 0xFF0A0000 to 0xFF0A2580: Video RAM
-- Address 0xFF0ACC00 (Read/Write byte): SETUP

-### Jumper 1 = 1

-- Interrupt Message = 0x0000105A
-- Address 0xFF0B0000 to 0xFF0B2580: Video RAM
-- Address 0xFF0BCC00 (Read/Write byte): SETUP

-### Jumper 1 = 2

-- Interrupt Message = 0x0000205A
-- Address 0xFF0C0000 to 0xFF0C2580: Video RAM
-- Address 0xFF0CCC00 (Read/Write byte): SETUP

-### Jumper 1 = 3

-- Interrupt Message = 0x0000305A
+- Interrupt Message = in function of *Jumper* value, will be :
+    - 0 -> 0x0000005A
+    - 1 -> 0x0000015A
+    - 2- > 0x0000025A
+    - 3 -> 0x0000035A

+### Preferred Address Block
+The CDA Display try to use this address blocks:

-- Address 0xFF0C0000 to 0xFF0C2580: Video RAM
+- Address 0x1A0000-0x1A2580: Video RAM
-- Address 0xFF0CCC00 (Read/Write byte): SETUP
+- Address 0x11CC00 (Read/Write byte): SETUP registers

 OPERATION
 ---------